unoplatform/Uno.Samples/doc/samples.md

 [ScottPlot](https://scottplot.net/) is a free and open-source plotting library for .NET that makes it easy to interactively display large datasets.
 Line plots, bar charts, pie graphs, scatter plots, and more can be created with just a few lines of code.

+Three sample apps are available:

+1. **Quickstart sample**
+   This sample app was created by following the [ScottPlot Uno Platform Quickstart documentation](https://scottplot.net/quickstart/unoplatform).

+2. **Signal plot with 5 million points sample**
-Two sample apps are available and created by following the [ScottPlot Uno Platform Quickstart documentation](https://scottplot.net/quickstart/unoplatform).
-The first one is the Quickstart sample and the second one only defers in terms of code-behind to display a signal plot with 5 million random points.
+   This sample app was created the same way by following the [ScottPlot Uno Platform Quickstart documentation](https://scottplot.net/quickstart/unoplatform).
+   Only the code-behind differs to display a signal plot with 5 million random points.

+3. **SQLite Data Persistence and Large Dataset Visualization Sample**
+   This sample demonstrates how to combine SQLite for database-driven data persistence with ScottPlot for visualizing large datasets.
+   It showcases how to handle and visualize different plot types while persisting the data in a database for long-term storage.

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/UI/ScottPlot) | [Follow the quickstart tutorial](https://scottplot.net/quickstart/unoplatform)